aarrii95/soflergb/readme.md

 I flashed this files on my sofle with qmk msys.
 Install QMK MSYS.
 The installer will create a qmk_firmware folder on your user foler.
 Then copy all the files from the repo to the ```qmk_firmware\keyboards\sofle``` folder.

+Open QMK MSYS and flash the sofle keyboard this way.

 Connect left side and run
 ```
 qmk flash -kb sofle/rev1 -km rgb_default -bl avrdude-split-left